 While some of you may argue against “cheating” for this extended period of time for an endoscopy and blood test, this is the only reason to cheat – a medically necessary way to tell if you have celiac disease.
 I had to do this after misdiagnosis after misdiagnosis. it’s not pretty, but it’s a choice I had to make to secure a diagnosis.
 I was under medical supervision during this time, and think that it was the best choice for me and knowing that it was the only way I could know what was really wrong with me.

 An autoimmune disease is no small potato.
 MINIMUM you should receive follow up care one year after diagnosis.
-There is follow up care that is warranted when you are diagnosed with an autoimmune disease – follow-up blood tests and/or endoscopies, nutritional follow up testing, bone DEXA scans, and everything else that goes with an autoimmune disease.
+There is follow up care that is warranted when you are diagnosed with an autoimmune disease – follow-up blood tests and/or endoscopies, nutritional follow up testing, bone DEXA scans to measure bone density, and everything else that goes with an autoimmune disease.
 I’ve met a lot of people who give up gluten due to a sensitivity and were not tested for celiac that do not know that if they did have celiac, there is follow up protocol!

 For Celiac and the Beast readers, we have an easy way to get screened for celiac disease – a FREE celiac screening blood test from HealthLabs.com.With HealthLabs, there is NO doctor referral or insurance necessary, and is available at over 2000+ conveniently located CLIA-certified U.S. labs.
 You’ll get results in 1-3 days.
 All you need to do is call 1 (800) 579-3914 and tell them that you have the Celiac and the Beast FREE CELIAC BLOOD SCREENER TEST (no promo code, you just have to tell them that).
 They can help you find a draw site near you.
 All you’ll have to do is go in to the draw site with your free order, and you’ll get results in 1-3 days!Thank you to HealthLabs.com for offering this service!

-Tissue Transglutaminase Antibodies (tTG-IgA) – The tTG-IgA test will be positive in about 98% of patients with celiac disease who are on a gluten- containing diet.
+Top celiac foundations, including Celiac Disease Foundation, state that the Tissue Transglutaminase IgA antibody is the best screen for celiac disease.
+They state that the Tissue Transglutaminase Antibodies (tTG-IgA) test will be positive in about 98% of patients with celiac disease who are on a gluten- containing diet.
 This is called the test’s sensitivity.
 The same test will come back negative in about 95% of healthy people without celiac disease.
 This is called the test’s specificity.
-There is a risk of a false positive especially for people with associated autoimmune disorders like Type 1 diabetes, chronic liver disease, Hashimoto’s thyroiditis, psoriatic or rheumatoid arthritis and heart failure, who do not have celiac disease.
+Note: There is a risk of a false positive especially for people with associated autoimmune disorders like Type 1 diabetes, chronic liver disease, Hashimoto’s thyroiditis, psoriatic or rheumatoid arthritis and heart failure, who do not have celiac disease.